 What is a panic attack?

 A panic attack is an overwhelming feeling of fear and tension.
-People having a panic attack can feel like they’re choking or having a heart attack, with:
+Symptoms of a panic attack include:

 - sweating and shaking